udayraj1238/advPattern-Implementation/README.md

 # advPattern: A PyTorch Implementation

-This repository contains my (Uday Raj's) from-scratch implementation of the research paper: **"advPattern: Physical-World Attacks on Deep Person Re-Identification"** (Wang et al.).
+This repository contains a from-scratch implementation of the research paper: **"advPattern: Physical-World Attacks on Deep Person Re-Identification"** (Wang et al.).

 The objective of this project was to replicate the paper's core findings by building a complete pipeline in PyTorch.
 This pipeline generates adversarial patterns designed to fool a state-of-the-art person re-identification (Re-ID) model, simulating a physical-world attack.